Ghosticollis/BubBuy/README.md

 admin need to stand close to a wall and use the command /put_signd [item id]

-then edt the sign to adjust price.
+then edit the sign to adjust price.

 for example: /put_sign 81

 will add to the wall a sign for selling MRE

-players can buy the item but standing close to it and use /buy
+players can buy the item by standing close to the sign and use /buy

+another option is to define a shop at the config file, then admins could easy spawn it after wipes by using /spawn_shop [SHOP_ID] to see available shops to spawn (by admins) : /list_shops